Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 meanings of words.
 Reviewing interim results at every stage of the process can be helpful.

-### Turning text into a matrix: How much is a word worth?
+### Turning text data into a matrix: How much is a word worth?

 The processing stages described above provide us with the columns in our matrix.
 Now we have to decide what value we assign that word/phrase/column.
 In text analysis, we typically refer to them as tokens (where a token can be a word or a phrase).
 One simple approach would be to give each column a binary 0 or 1 value - if this token occurs in a document, we assign that cell a value of 1 and 0 otherwise.
 Another approach would be to assign it the value of how many times this token occurs in that document (often known as frequency of that term or token).
 This is essentially a way to define the importance or value of this token in this document.
 Not all words are worth the same; in an article about economics, "free market" is more important than "social good."
 Appropriately weighting^[Term weighting is an example of feature engineering discussed in Chapter 6.] and calibrating words is important for both human and machine consumers of text data: humans do not want to see "the" as the most frequent word of every document in summaries, and classification algorithms benefit from knowing which features are actually important to making a decision.